astroandes/SatelliteShapeLG/paper/referee.md

 These two points could be addresed in detaile with the new IllustrisTNG simulations, unfortunately the data is still not yet public.
-We discuss these issues in the paper.
-However, we highlight that our main objective is presenting a new tool and presenting its power to spot differences as the one we have just discussed between ELVIS and Illustris1.
+We highlight that our main objective is presenting a new tool and demonstrating its power to spot differences as the one we have just discussed between ELVIS and Illustris1.

 > * section 4.5, line 59:
 > Here and in the abstract it says at most 2% of the pairs have